wakamori-k/goproAPI/README.md

-API for controlling gopro HERO session from Python.
+API for GoPro HERO session.
+The API is written in Python.